Jim Wright: Career in Congress

+Majority leader

+In 1971, Wright was appointed a Democratic deputy whip, picked for ideological balance.
+In this role, he was assigned responsibility for persuading Southern Democrats to support House Democratic leadership.
+Though Wright never chaired a House committee or a high-profile subcommittee, he used his outgoing personality to obtain commitments from friends and his two decades of seniority on the Public Works Committee to amass obligations from colleagues by helping secure funding for federal buildings, roads, highway interchanges, and water projects.
+These efforts left him well-positioned to campaign for a position in the House leadership when a vacancy occurred.

+In the December 1976 House Democratic leadership elections, Majority Leader Tip O'Neill faced no opposition to succeed Carl Albert as Speaker of the House.
+The contest to succeed O'Neill included Wright, Phillip Burton, Richard Bolling, and John McFall.
+Burton was assumed to be the frontrunner, and on the first ballot, he received 106 votes, Bolling 81, Wright 77, and McFall 31.
+According to Democratic caucus rules, the low finisher was obligated to withdraw, which McFall did.
+On the second ballot, Burton received 107 votes, Wright 95, and Bolling 93.
+With Bolling eliminated, on the third ballot, Wright won with 148 votes to 147 for Burton.

 Speaker of the House

 When the 100th Congress convened on January 6, 1987, Wright was elected Speaker of the House (254–173 over Republican Robert H. Michel), succeeding Tip O'Neill, who had retired after 10 years in the post.
 At the time, Wright stated that being speaker of the House "is the greatest responsibility that can come to a lawmaker anywhere in the world."

 In July 1988, he chaired the Democratic Party convention that nominated Michael Dukakis for president.
 During that convention, Wright introduced John F. Kennedy Jr. for Kennedy's first televised speech.
 Almost 25 years earlier, on November 22, 1963, President John F. Kennedy, in his last speech before being assassinated, praised Wright's service in the Congress, saying "and here in Fort Worth he has contributed to its growth.
 He speaks for Fort Worth and he speaks for the country, and I don't know any city that is better represented in the Congress of the United States than Fort Worth."